gordfisch/mymusesimple/README.md

 * script.php - included in the component
 * build.xml - used by phing to copy files into /joomla

-### Building ###

-* mymake - shell script to aid in building

-	$ ./mymake webdriver
-	: Will start the chrome webdriver in the background

-	$ ./mymake phing
-	: Will copy files from src to joomla into correct spots.
-You need phing installed.

-	$ .mymake component
-	: Will zip up the component and put copies in /releases and joomla/tests/_data

-	$ ./mymake test [sub-test]
-	: Will run all acceptance tests, or the one you want (ex. ./mymake test MyMuseBasicCest.php).
-Do the 'composer' thing below.

 ### Releases ###